Get News & Updates Directly To Your Inbox

 Download the BCBSNM App.
 Your coverage information in the palm of your hand.

 Find A Doctor Or Hospital In Your Network.

-Below is a sample EOB that labels all the sections.
-Keep in mind, every plan is different and the charges on your EOB are according to your plan's coverage and the services you received.
+Below is a sample EOB that explains all of the sections.
+Keep in mind that every plan is different.
+The charges on your EOB are according to your plan's coverage and the services you received.

-Your EOB is an important record of claims for medical services paid from your benefits.
+Your EOB is an important record of claims for services paid from your benefits.
 You need to carefully check your EOB.
 You want to be sure that the services you received match the services you were billed for.
-If something looks wrong, call us using the number on the back of your Member ID card or call your doctor to ask about it.
-Then, keep your EOBs for future reference -- just in case questions come up later about your claim or your bill.
-(Bonus: if you’ve registered for BAM, we store your EOBs there for 18 months.)
+If something looks wrong, call us at the number on your member ID card.
+Or call your provider's office to ask about it.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Powered by Telligent